 Courtroom Audio Visual Requests

-The Chester County Justice Center has 18 Courtrooms and 8 Hearing rooms.
-Some, but not all, of these rooms are equipped with state of the art audio visual equipment for use during hearings, trials and other court proceedings.
-Other rooms are equipped with basic audio visual equipment, and a few other rooms share mobile audio visual equipment requiring advance reservations for use.
+The Chester County Justice Center has 18 courtrooms and eight hearing rooms.
+Some, but not all, of these rooms are equipped with state of the art audio visual (AV) equipment for use during hearings, trials and other court proceedings.
+Other rooms are equipped with basic AV equipment, and a few other rooms share mobile AV equipment requiring advance reservations for use.

 No outside A/V equipment may be brought in for use without submitting the request form and meeting with the County’s A/V technician prior to the scheduled court date.